 At the time of restoration, it was repainted to the original Sumach Red color.
 It is a very appealing color that has a bit of a brownish hue.
 Perhaps like red iron oxide primer, but nice and shiny.
-I am not seeing any signs of body work, but there are a few bubbles way down low on the leading edge of the driver’s door and a few very low in front of the passenger side rear tire.
-You are going to have to look close to find them.
-There are a few light scratches, too, but overall, the paint is in nice condition.
+I am not seeing any signs of body work.
+The body is very straight and all gaps are as they should be.
+There were just a few scratches and chips and we have touched them up.
+The fit and finish on this car is very nice.

 Judging by the condition, I would guess the bumpers were rechromed at the time of restoration.
 They are in great condition.
 All trim and emblems are nice, too.
 The glass is very good.
 I believe it to be original.
 If that is the case, then this car certainly was garage-kept.

 At some time, the bumper over-ride was added to the front.
 A Fulton visor was also added.
 I really like the combination of the additions as well as the wide whitewall tires, stock hubcaps and the beauty rings.
 This is a very stylish car and the last of the art deco styling.

 The interior has been reupholstered to a correct style of material.
 The door panels have been refurbished.
 I would have to believe the headliner was also replaced.
 The floors were likely covered by a rubber floor mat when new.
 Now they are covered by an indoor/outdoor style of carpet.
 That same carpet also makes the curtain behind the seat.